 They align Australia with international standards, and incorporate lessons learned from aviation accidents around the world.

 The new rules have been updated to include current technology and practices.
 They also consolidate related safety standards wherever possible, so they can be found in one place.

 CASA is progressively migrating and updating rules from the CARs to CASRs as part of the regulation reform program.
 See a diagram that shows the relationships between the different CASR Parts.
 Detailed information about each CASR Part is also available.

 In parallel, CASA continues to maintain CAR, CASR and associated legislative instruments outside the regulation reform program.

-CASA has released a new timetable for its regulation reform program, which has been developed using industry feedback following months of extensive consultation with the aviation community.
+CASA maintains a timetable for its regulation reform program, which was initially developed using industry feedback following months of extensive consultation with the aviation community in 2015.

-The new program establishes a revised timetable for finalising, making and commencing the outstanding new Parts of the Civil Aviation Safety Regulations 1998 (CASR), updating recently made CASR Parts and other major regulatory initiatives.
+Our regulation reform program regularly reviews CASA’s progress in finalising, making and commencing the outstanding new Parts of the Civil Aviation Safety Regulations 1998 (CASR), updating recently made CASR Parts and other major regulatory initiatives.

 How does CASA change the rules?

 CASA consults with industry both formally and informally during the development of new rules.
 Read our summary of steps in writing a CASR Part for more detail.